Apple faces down 'Fortnite' creator Epic Games in major antitrust trial

-Attorneys for "Fortnite" creator Epic Games and Apple Inc (AAPL.O) will make opening arguments Monday at an antitrust trial whose ultimate outcome could affect Apple's fast-growing App Store business.
+May 3 (Reuters) - Attorneys for “Fortnite” creator Epic Games and Apple Inc will make opening arguments Monday at an antitrust trial whose ultimate outcome could affect Apple’s fast-growing App Store business.

 The lawsuit, which Epic brought last year in the U.S. District Court for the Northern District of California, centers on two of Apple practices that have become cornerstones of its business: Apple’s requirement that virtually all third-party software for the world’s 1 billion iPhones be distributed through its App Store, and the requirement that developers use Apple’s in-app purchase system, which charges commissions of up to 30%.

-Judge Yvonne Gonzalez Rogers will preside over the three-week trial in a courtroom in Oakland, California.
-Apple's legal team from Gibson, Dunn & Crutcher arrived at the courthouse Monday morning with about 20 boxes of documents, followed by Phil Schiller, Apple's App Store chief.
-Epic's legal team from Cravath, Swaine & Moore arrived with a similar number of boxes and followed by Epic Games Chief Executive Tim Sweeney.

-Both executives are expected to attend the entire trial, which will also feature in-person testimony from Apple Chief Executive Tim Cook and other senior executives at both firms. read more

-Epic broke Apple's rules last year when it introduced its own in-app payment system in "Fortnite" to circumnavigate Apple's commissions.
+Epic broke Apple’s rules last year when it introduced its own in-app payment system in “Fornite” to circumnavigate Apple’s commissions.
 In response, Apple kicked Epic off its App Store.

 Apple has countered Epic’s allegations by arguing that its App Store rules have made consumers feel safe and secure in opening their wallets up to unknown developers, helping create a massive market that all developers have benefited from.
 Apple argues that Epic intentionally broke its contracts with Apple because the game maker wanted a free ride on the iPhone maker’s platform.